andreasbovens-whereby/fresh-wb-ui/README.md

   named cursors.
 The Board toolbar button pulses when someone else is drawing.
 Contents are session-scoped: wiped a minute after the last participant leaves.
 No third-party services involved.
+- **Custom backgrounds**: a settings panel (gear icon, header) lets you pick a photo or flat color behind the tiles (not the sidebar).
+When active, the toolbar/pills switch to a frosted-glass look (border + `backdrop-blur`).
+  Persisted in localStorage; personal/local only, not synced to other participants (a deliberate choice — see memory `background-sync-decision` if that comes up again).
+- **Picture-in-Picture**: Document PiP (Chrome/Edge only — feature-detected,
+  hidden elsewhere) duplicates the tile grid into a real floating window (fresh `<video>` elements on the same MediaStreams, muted so audio doesn't double) rather than pausing the main UI.
+Manual toggle in the header, plus auto-opens when you start screensharing and via Chrome's video-conferencing auto-PiP hook (tab-switch mid-call).
+- **Captured Surface Control**: when sharing a browser tab (not a window or full screen), a small control cluster on your own screenshare preview lets you scroll/zoom the shared tab without switching to it.
+Bridges the SDK's `startScreenshare()` — which calls `getDisplayMedia` internally with no way to pass options — via a one-shot monkey-patch of `navigator.mediaDevices.getDisplayMedia` that injects a `CaptureController` right before the SDK's call.
+Chrome 136+ desktop only.
 - **Connection resilience**: brief drops keep the room on screen behind a "reconnecting" banner (15s grace before giving up); mute state is re-synced on connect to work around an SDK inversion bug; a mic watchdog detects the